svamja/BashPlus/README.md

 ### Commands

+    getcolls collection1 collection2 ..
     getcolls --server server01 --db testdb collection1 collection2 ..

-this will export the collections on server01 server and restore the same on local mongodb database
+This will export the collections from given server and restore the same on local mongodb database.
+If omitted, `server` and `database` are taken from `defaults` of `.env.json` file.

+    ts 1635766500000

+Prints formatted date for the given timestamp

+    getts 2021-01-01
+    getts 2021-01-01 17:05:05

+Prints Javascript timestamp (milliseconds since epoch) for a given date

+    gitcopy

+Copies (uploads) the uncommitted changed files to remote server, based on the current directory.
+The current directory must match the `from` argument in the `gitcopies`.